Overview

 - Use partial templates (files starting with

-) for reusable components. - Validate data structures before passing to models.
+_) for reusable components. - Validate data structures before passing to routes.

-- Handle async data with proper error catching.
+- Handle async data with proper error catching in route data functions.

-- Use meaningful output filenames for SEO and organization.
+- Use meaningful route paths for SEO and organization.

-- Transform data in the model configuration, not in templates.
+- Transform data in route data functions, not in templates.

 Development